j3k0/cordova-plugin-purchase/doc/api.md

 Start [here for Android](https://developer.android.com/google/play/billing/billing_integrate.html#billing-security).

-Another option is to use [Fovea's reeceipt validation service](http://reeceipt.fovea.cc/) that implements all the best practices to secure your transactions.
+Another option is to use [Fovea's validation service](http://billing.fovea.cc/) that implements all the best practices to secure your transactions.

+## <a name="verifyPurchases"></a> *store.verifyPurchases*

+Refresh the historical state of purchases.
+This is required to know if a user is eligible for promotions like introductory offers or subscription discount.

+It is recommended to call this method right before entering your in-app purchases or subscriptions page.

 ## <a name="refresh"></a>*store.refresh()*